Heart of England Aeromodellers Limited Club Rules from 3/9/2022

 - If any member observes an incident (whether they are involved or not) at the flying club where a person(s) and/or animal(s) is injured or their safety is compromised or property is damaged they must bring the incident to the attention of a club official. ( Contact details displayed in club caravan);

-- If it becomes necessary to retrieve a model from crops, use tractor tramlines to minimize damage to the crop
+- If it becomes necessary to retrieve a model from crops, use tractor tramlines to minimize damage to the crop and no more than two persons shall enter the cropped area to retrieve a model;

 - Children must be supervised at all times by a Parent / Guardian whilst on the flying site.